Shopify/polaris/polaris.shopify.com/content/components/visually-hidden.md

   - fileName: visually-hidden-table-headers.tsx
     title: Table headers
     description: Whenever one or more table columns has no need for a visible header, hide the header content rather than omitting it.
 Note that due to browser quirks the visually hidden component must go inside each `<th>`.
 ---

-# Visually hidden

-Use when an element needs to be available to assistive technology (for example, a screen reader) but otherwise hidden.

----

 ## Best practices